ansible/community-docs/integration_tests_quick_start_guide.rst

 This section provides only brief explanation of what integration tests are.
 You will learn details and will see examples in the following sections.

 Integration tests are functional tests of modules and plugins.
-We will use the word ``module`` throughout the document implying both modules and plugins.
+We will use the word ``module`` throughout this document implying both modules and plugins.

 With this kind of tests, we check if a module as a whole satisfies its functional requirements.
 Simply put, we check that features work as expected and users will get the outcome described in the module's documentation.